Take That tease tour as logo appears on stadiums across the UK

 Take That are set to appear on BBC Radio 2 at 8am BST tomorrow after premiering ‘Windows’.
 According to host Zoe Ball, there are some “exciting announcements to come” from the trio.

-In June 2022 the group revealed that they were working on their first album in five years and said that it’d be accompanied by a world tour.
+In June 2022 the group revealed that they were working on their first album in five years and said it’d be accompanied by a world tour.

 Take That’s eighth and most recent studio record, ‘Wonderland’, came out in 2017.
 Barlow and co. then released three new songs – ‘Out Of Our Heads’, ‘Spin’, and ‘Everlasting’ – as part of a 2018 greatest hits collection, ‘Odyssey’.